goerch/JuliaInterp.jl/README.md

 ## Running

-Change directory to the root folder of the project, start Julia (using -t n for the desired number of threads) and execute
+Change directory to the test folder of the project and execute

 ```
-use Pkg
-Pkg.activate(".")
-include("test/runtests.jl")
+julia.exe -t5 runtests.jl --skip llvmcall compiler stdlib
 ```

 ## Results